-Make sure you get your guest list and desired venue organised well in advance of your party.
+Make sure you get your guest list and the desired venue organised well in advance of your party.
 Get all your ingredients and decorations ready the day before, so when you are ready for your Christmas in July celebration, it is just a matter of combining and cooking each of the ingredients for the dishes you have planned.
+Luckily, Christmas in July isn’t nearly as sought after on the calendar as Decembers holiday offerings, so it should be much easier to get your friends and family together for a meal.
+With that said, it still helps to give notice and send out invites as early as you can to make sure people save the date.

 Because you’ll be holding Christmas celebrations in the colder months, you’ll be able to comfortably cook and enjoy a wide variety of warming dishes that would be abhorred in summer!
 Give your favourite dessert a Christmas twist!
 Everyone loves Christmas pudding, so why not pair it with a festive eggnog ice cream and a rich butterscotch sauce?
 Not to mention the winter delights that you’ll now be able to enjoy greatly, such as roast turkey and all the trimmings, mulled wine, and much more.